dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 continuous outcomes.

 !!! note
-    If regularized is set to true then the ridge penalty will be estimated using generalized cross.
-However, if the penalty in on iteration is approximately the same as in the previous penalty, then the procedure will stop early.

-!!! note
     For a deeper dive on S-learning, T-learning, and X-learning see:

         Künzel, Sören R., Jasjeet S. Sekhon, Peter J. Bickel, and Bin Yu.
 "Metalearners for